International Politics Summer School

 Latin American Political Economies: Past, Present, and Future

-Inequality, violence, and corruption are but a few of the economic, social and political challenges faced by countries across Latin America.
-Adopting a multidisciplinary perspective, we will examine how politicians, institutions and the international arena have shaped past and contemporary social outcomes in the region.
-As such, the course provides the analytical tools to examine topics such as:
+Inequality, violence, and corruption are but a few of the economic, social, and political challenges faced by countries across Latin America.
+Adopting a multidisciplinary perspective, this course will examine how politicians, institutions, and the international arena have shaped past and contemporary social outcomes in the region.
+As such, this course provides the analytical tools to examine topics such as:

-Tutor: Javier Pérez Sandoval is the Departmental Lecturer in Latin American Studies at the Oxford School of Global and Area Studies (OSGA).
-He received his doctorate from the University of Oxford and Javier’s research looks at the dynamics linking socio-economic development and political regimes at the subnational level.
-His work has been recognized by the American Political Science Association (APSA), the European Consortium for Political Research (ECPR) and has been published in Agenda Política and Perfiles Latinoamericanos.
+Tutor: Javier Pérez Sandoval is a British Academy Postdoctoral Fellow at the Department of Politics and International Relations (DPIR).
+He was previously a Departmental Lecturer in Latin American Studies at the Oxford School of Global and Area Studies (OSGA), and a Visiting Fellow of the Kellogg Institute at the University of Notre Dame.
+Javier received his DPhil from the University of Oxford.
+His research looks at the dynamics linking socio-economic development and political regimes at the subnational level.
+Javier’s work has been recognized by the American Political Science Association (APSA), the European Consortium for Political Research (ECPR) and has been published in Democratization, Alternatives, Agenda Política, and Perfiles Latinoamericanos.

 Politics in the Middle East and North Africa